 APOQUEL is not a steroid, antihistamine, or cyclosporine (a type of drug that reduces immune system activity).
-APOQUEL is in a different category of medications, which blocks allergic itch at the source, with fewer side effects compared with some other therapies.1-3
+APOQUEL is in a different category of medications, which blocks allergic itch at the source.1-3

 Yes, you can use APOQUEL for short periods.
 APOQUEL begins relieving the itch within 4 hours, and controls it within 24 hours.2,4

 The US Food and Drug Administration (FDA) has not placed any time restrictions on the use of APOQUEL.
 You can continue to treat your dog with APOQUEL for as long as your veterinarian recommends.
-In studies, dogs were treated with APOQUEL for more than 2 years and showed only minimal side effects.5
+In studies, dogs were treated with APOQUEL for more than 2 years.5

 APOQUEL starts relieving itch within 4 hours of giving the treatment to your dog.4

-Yes, APOQUEL is safe to be used with other treatments such as vaccines, nonsteroidal anti-inflammatory drugs (NSAIDs), antibiotics, and other allergy medications.4 The use of APOQUEL has not been evaluated in combination with glucocorticoids, cyclosporine, or other systemic immunosuppressive agents.
+Yes, APOQUEL may be used with other treatments such as vaccines, nonsteroidal anti-inflammatory drugs (NSAIDs), antibiotics, and other allergy medications.4 The use of APOQUEL has not been evaluated in combination with glucocorticoids, cyclosporine, or other systemic immunosuppressive agents.

-APOQUEL is safe with minimal side effects.
-The most common side effects were vomiting and diarrhea.
+The most common side effects in a short-term clinical trial were vomiting and diarrhea.
 These occurred in only a small percentage of dogs treated with APOQUEL.
 These side effects typically stopped on their own.3,5